erik-norlin/TIF155-Dynamical-Systems/README.md

 # TIF155-Dynamical-Systems
 Course TIF155 at Chalmers University.
-Focus here has been on simulating and analysing dynamical systems of non-linear ODEs.
+Focus here has been on simulating and analyzing dynamical systems of non-linear ODEs.

 Lorenz strange attractor | Heteroclinic orbit |
 :-------------------------:|:-------------------------: